barcharcraz/worts/doc/overview.md

 # versioning

-By default the latest version fo a package is installed, we keep records of the release and hash of old versions though.
+By default the latest version of a package is installed, we keep records of the release and hash of old versions though.
 To account for fixed bugs or build system changes we use a matching scheme agains the `PkgVer` structure.
 This allows seperating recipies for different systems, arch, or versions.
 This is also very nice for windows